SI-RPL-2023/SI4402_228_TITIPAN/README.md

 The repository is structured as follows:

 -   `main` is main branch of the repository and contains the latest stable version of the code.
--   `dev` is the development branch of the repository and contains the latest development version of the code.
+-   `development` is the development branch of the repository and contains the latest development version of the code.
 -   `feature/feature_name` branches are used to develop new features and are merged into dev when they are ready.
 -   commits formatted as `feat/feature_name` are used to fix bugs in the code and are merged into dev when they are ready.